Go to the Aims and Scope section

 4. How did you feel after participating in outreach activities?
 Can you tell me about your thoughts and views on university/HE after having participated in such activities?

-Influence of school
+Influence of school environment

 5. Can you tell me about the view of your school on students’ progression to university/HE?